firasm/mds_tableau_workshop/seminar_outline.md

 ## Seminar Outline

 1. **Slides -> Introduce Tableau: What it is?
 Who uses it?
 Why?** (2 mins)
+    - How Hayley learned Tableau:
+         - Videos were not helpful for me.
+Very Slock Tried sitting through their intro course and immediately lost interest.
+         - I needed a task, a specific goal and then off I went.
+I recommend the same.
 1. **Slides -> Gallery of Tableau Dashboard** (2 mins)
 1. **Slides -> Pros and Cons** (5 mins)
     - Pros: